NICU and Special Care Nursery

 Edward Hospital provides a Level III Newborn Intensive Care Unit (NICU) — with the capabilities to treat the sickest and most fragile newborns of all gestational ages, including those with a variety of congenital and surgical conditions.
 This means your baby will be cared for by some of the best medical, nursing and ancillary care available.

 NICU families also have access to the Ronald McDonald Family Room, the first of its kind in Illinois.
-A place for parents to rest and regroup, the Family Room has a living room, relaxation areas, kitchen, two computer stations with Internet access, two sleeping rooms, showers and a playroom for patients and siblings.
+A place for parents to rest and regroup, the Family Room has a living room, relaxation areas, kitchen, two computer stations with Internet access, two sleep rooms, showers and a playroom for patients and siblings.

 Every other year, the hospital hosts a NICU Reunion for families and hospital staff to get together and celebrate their child’s progress.
-View the NICU Reunion invitation for 2015 or call to register at 630-527-6363.

 Newborn Developmental Follow-Up Clinic